We have resumed full activities for 2021, subject of course to current Covid restrictions.

 Family History Interest Group

 A small group of genealogy tragics meet to share experiences, discuss techniques and generally learn from each other.
+Please note that Family History will now be on Mondays (revised program downloads follow soon)

 Garden & Gourmet

-A series of visits, talks and workshops on all things garden, and gourmet, with plenty of opportunity to look, discuss and ask.
+Garden & Gourmet presents a series of visits, talks and workshops on all things garden, and gourmet, with plenty of opportunity to look, discuss and ask.

 The Men’s forum meets to discuss any topics of interest, relevance or concern.
 And do a bit of socialising . . .